TheoDrHashiriya/MCSM/README.md

 # Mindustry Classic Soundtrack Mod
-A mod that replaces the Mindustry in-game music to its Classic version.
+A mod that replaces the Mindustry in-game music to its Classic version for Windows and Android.

 [NOTE]
 I'm a total noob at Java and Mindustry modding.